ndouglas/mistwood/READMEs/brainstorming/messages.md

 ### Message Template Provider Registry

-The Message Template Provider Registry maintains a HashMap<MessageVoucherClass, Box<dyn MessageTemplateProvider>> of Message Template Providers.
+The Message Template Provider Registry maintains a HashMap<MessageVoucherClass, Box<dyn MessageTemplateList>> of Message Template Providers.
 The registry simply proxies the exchange of the message template voucher for the message template.
 The message template provider registry should be a globally accessible service.

 ### Message Metadata